- AustraliaEnglish

 Which type of current transformer should I use – 100/5 A class 1 or 150/5 A class 1?

-Which installation variant of current transformer should I use?
+Which current transformer design should I use?

 Should I use a current transformer with or without a connection cable?